DDDDprog/Calculator/README.md

 # Calculator

-A simple calculator application built using JavaScript, HTML, and CSS.
+A simple calculator application built with **Next.js**, **React**, **CSS**, and **JavaScript**.
 This project allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
-The interface is clean, responsive, and easy to use.
+The application is responsive and user-friendly.

 ## Features